Designing a Hybrid Network Architecture for Outsourced Data Centre Backup thumbnail

 • Two Remote Sites

-• Interconnected via serial links
+• Connected via serial links with high availability redundancy

 • Cloud Data Centre